-- (1) the chimp picks up a nut; - (2) puts it on a particular surface: an anvil stone, - (3) holds another stone (the hammer stone), - (4) hits the nut on the anvil stone with the hammer stone, and - (5) eats the kernel of the cracked nut (see Figure 1).
+- 1. The chimp picks up a nut; - 2.
+Puts it on a particular surface: an anvil stone, - 3.
+Holds another stone (the hammer stone), - 4.
+Hits the nut on the anvil stone with the hammer stone, and - 5.
+Eats the kernel of the cracked nut (see Fig. 1).

 Studies in the wild suggest that it takes 3 to 7 years for the chimp infants to learn the process.
 Infants do not necessarily start by using a hammer stone and the anvil.
-The proper attention to the objects, their choice (size, hardness, etc.), and subsequently the spatial and temporal coordination of the three of them (nuts, anvil and hammer), is a long process.
+The proper attention to the objects, their choice (size, hardness, etc.), and subsequently the spatial and temporal coordination of the three of them (nuts, anvil, and hammer) is a long process.
 Often, young chimps of about 0.5 years manipulate only one object (either a nut or a stone).
 They may choose a nut and step on it.
-As chimps grow older, they may resort to the three objects, but not in the correct sequence of nut-cracking behavior, resulting in failed attempts.
+As chimps grow older, they may resort to the three objects, but not in the correct sequence of nut cracking behavior, resulting in failed attempts.
 A key aspect of the process is the appearance of suitable cracking skills-for example "the action of hitting as a means to apply sufficient pressure to a nut shell to break it" (Hirata et al., 2009, p.
 98).

-Nut cracking is learned as a social process that primatologists term "education by master-apprenticeship" (Matsuzawa et al., 2001).
+Nut cracking is learned as a social process that primatologists term "education by masterapprenticeship" (Matsuzawa et al., 2001).
 What the term means is that wild chimps do not teach it in explicit ways to their offspring.
 Summarizing 13 years of field research, Matsuzawa et al. (2001, p.
 571) write: "We never encountered episodes of active teaching ...
 We never observed chimpanzee mothers perform molding (grasping the hands of infants for guidance), or giving appropriate stone tools or good-quality nuts to be cracked to their infants."
-The young chimps, who usually remain with their mother until the age of 4 to 5 years, observe attentively how the mother cracks nuts and then try to do it by themselves, even without apparently understanding the goal of the process at first.4 occurs do not all crack the same variety of nuts.
+The young chimps, who usually remain with their mother until the age of 4 to 5 years, observe attentively how the mother cracks nuts and then try to do it by themselves, even without apparently understanding the goal of the process at first.

+Not all chimpanzee groups crack nuts, and those groups where nut cracking occurs do not all crack the same variety of nuts.
 Primatologists believe that nut cracking developed somewhere in West Africa and was subsequently conveyed socially from one generation to the next.
 The nut cracking practice eventually spread out among neighboring groups as a result of chimps' immigration (Hirata et al., 2009, p.
 88; Matsuzawa et al., 2001, pp. 569-70).
 At any rate, the accomplishment of nut cracking appears as a social practice where technology plays a fundamental role.